cf73/idisaved2/content/collections/pages/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: "For content, Tom used a course assignment for my graduate students.
+            text: "For content, Tom used a course assignment for his graduate students.
 As an inquiry into the nature of\_meaning\_kindled by design, the course explores how a designer might\_"
           -
             type: text
             marks: